 The homeowner is responsible for maintenance of the land and any improvements on the land, including improvements made to the home itself (Kolker v.
 Biggs, 203 Md.
 137, 141 (1953)).
 It is the sole responsibility of the homeowner to procure and make payment on any utilities that service the property.

-Title 8 of the Real Property Article of the Maryland Code dictates the laws regarding ground rents.
+Title 8 of the Real Property Article of the Maryland Code contains the laws regarding ground rents.
 Subtitle 7 governs registry of ground leases, and subtitle 8 governs residential ground leases.

 Registered ground leaseholders are entitled to a lien against the property for the amount owed, and the leaseholder may foreclose upon the lien if the rent goes unpaid after a reasonable time.
 These foreclosure rights are like that of a bank when it forecloses on a mortgage.
 The law is meant to ensure that when the lien is foreclosed upon, the homeowner retains the equity in his or her home despite the forfeiture of the property.

 Read the Law: Md.
 Code, Real Property § 8-402.2